 Other Document Formats

 When you can, convert other kinds of documents to HTML, as HTML documents are easier to make accessible.
 The principles that apply to MS Word also apply to all text documents, plan, organize and structure for best results.
-Write in clear language, use hierarchical structure, give images alt tags, use descriptive links and check your work.
+Write in clear language, use a hierarchical structure, give images alt tags, use descriptive links and check your work.

 Creating a PDF from the original file and fixing accessibility issues is also an option if you have Adobe Acrobat Pro.
-Fixing PDFs should be a second choice, best to address them in the original format before converting to PDF.
+Fixing PDFs should be the second choice, best to address them in the original format before converting to PDF.